inavac182/uireact/docs/getting-started.md

 npm run dev
 ```

-4. Modify the src/app/page.tsx file to the wrap the application with the provider and import a component
+1. Modify the src/app/page.tsx file to wrap the application with the provider and import a component

 note: Don't forget to add "use client" directive since next by default will make the component a server component, and server components can't use useState nor can leverage the createContext api needed on uireact library.